XutaxKamay/firebulletsfix/README.md

-# FixFireBullets
+# FireBulletsFix

-Fixes shooting problems by sending positions displaced by one tick.
+Fixes shooting position problem who is displaced by one tick.

 ## Requirements